jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

 ## Installing TinyGo

-The SDK we'll be using is powered by TinyGo as Wasm doesn't support the official Go compiler.
+TinyGo powers the SDK we'll be using as Wasm doesn't support the official Go compiler.

 Let's download and install the TinyGo: